-I still remember clearly stumbling upon a video on YouTube of a 4 year old skip counting and completing the math memory work for Classical Conversations.
+I still remember stumbling upon a video on YouTube of a 4-year-old skip counting and completing the math memory work for Classical Conversations.
 Amazed and, truth be told, a little disturbed, I sat.

 “This little child could not possibly have understood the ramifications of what she was saying!
-And even if she does, what point is there in a four-year old knowing these things?”
-These thoughts were top of mind, as I sat astonished, agape.
+And even if she does, what point is there in a four-year-old knowing these things?”
+These thoughts were at top of my mind, as I sat astonished, agape.

 I truly believe the Lord led us to Classical education in general and to Classical Conversations in particular for a number of reasons.
 Today I am just going to outline some basic thoughts on Classical education.

 This post may include affiliate links.
 If you click and make a purchase based on my recommendation, I get a small remuneration at no extra expense to you.
 I only recommend things I use and believe to be a blessing.